 Registering to Vote

 Voter registration is available online, as a part of driver licenses and state ID applications with the Department of Motor Vehicles (DMV), or by completing a Voter Registration Application.
-Paper applications through the DMV and Voter Registration Application must be submitted by:
+Paper applications through the DMV and Voter Registration Application must be submitted by 4:30 PM on the tenth day before each election.

 The County Elections Divisions provide same day registration at voter service centers.
 New Hawaii voters can register and vote in-person.
 Similarly, registered Hawaii voters can update their voter registration and vote in-person.